zivid/zivid-csharp-samples/source/Applications/Advanced/HandEyeCalibration/README.md

 [ZividHandEyeCalibration][ZividHandEyeCalibration-url]

-* CLI application which takes a collection of pose pairs (e.g. output of steps i.-iii. in [HandEyeCalibration][HandEyeCalibration-url]) and returns a **Transformation Matrix**.
-This application comes with the Windows installer and is part of tool deb for Ubuntu.
+* [CLI application][CLI application-url] which takes a collection of pose pairs (e.g. output of steps i.-iii. in [HandEyeCalibration][HandEyeCalibration-url]) and returns a **Transformation Matrix**.
+This application comes with the Windows installer and is part of the tools deb for Ubuntu.

 -----------------
 The following applications assume that a **Transformation Matrix** has been found